Skip to content

 - name: GITLAB_REQUIRED_GROUPS

-description: "Array of group names that are required for GitLab acess."
+description: "Array of group names that are required for GitLab access."

 path: "sso.requiredGroups"